-Philosophy and Theology explores a broad range of questions, looking in particular at the ways in which ethical and philosophical insights have influenced the cultural, intellectual and political development of Western society.
-Personal religious belief is neither an advantage nor disadvantage as pupils are examined on how they argue, rather than what they believe.
-Although the course is a natural progression from IGCSE Religious Studies, pupils do not need to have studied it.
+TPR explores a broad range of questions, looking in particular at the ways in which ethical and philosophical insights have influenced the cultural, intellectual and historical development of Western society.
+Personal religious belief is neither an advantage nor disadvantage as pupils are examined on their ability to write academically, rather than on what they personally believe.
+Although the course is a natural progression from IGCSE Religious Studies pupils do not need to have studied it, and every year there are a handful of pupils who have not.

-This course aims to develop an understanding of the shared heritage of philosophy and theology and allow pupils to gain a real insight into both subject areas.
-It encourages the critical examination and evaluation of evidence and arguments, and develops the ability to construct, develop and maintain a clear and coherent argument.
+This course aims to develop an understanding of the shared heritage of philosophy, theology and ethics.
+It encourages the critical examination and evaluation of evidence, and develops the ability to construct, develop and maintain a clear and coherent argument.
 In addition it encourages wide reading and introduces pupils to some of the key ideas and texts which have played a large role in shaping our intellectual heritage.